 - Single layer.
-Cheap, but bad performance.
-If your board is more than just a toy for your kids, we would strongly suggest to buy a better board.
+Cheap, but very basic performance.
+If your board is more than just a toy for your kids, we would strongly suggest the purchase of a better board.

 - Double layer.
-The board is reinforced by an extra layer of fiber-reinforced PVC laminate.
+The board is reinforced by an extra layer of fibre-reinforced PVC laminate.
 A little heavier than single layer, but much stiffer and much more durable.

-- MSL Fusion.
-The best.
-More fibers, less PVC and less glue than the double layer construction.
+- Prelaminated Dropstitch.
+The best available.
+More fibres, less PVC and less glue than the double layer construction.
 This makes the boards lighter and stiffer.
-All Unifiber boards are constructed with MSL Fusion.
+All Unifiber boards are constructed with prelaminated dropstitch.

-Which finbox your board has defines which fins you can use.
-Most inflatable boards are bought with the fins included.
-But the fins have a large impact on performance, usability and price.
-So it's worth to have a look at the options.
+The finbox of your board defines the fins it can use.
+And although most inflatable boards are supplied with fins, they do have a major impact on performance, usability and price.
+So it's worth looking at the options...

-- US-box.
+- US box.
 The hard plastic fins are included with the board.
 The fins are detachable and the fin box is small.
 This makes the rolled-up package very compact.
 The downside is that the fins and finbox are not very stiff.
 That is why our Elevate freeride boards use a twin set-up: twice the fin area for high-wind conditions.
-This option has the best value for bucks: good performance, convenient, low price.
+This option has the best value for buck: good performance, convenient, low price.

 - Deep tuttle box.
 A large plastic block is laminated inside the board to accommodate high-performance fins.
 This finbox is stiffer than the US-box, increasing the performance of the boards.
 Downside: the large plastic block makes it harder to roll-up the board.
-And the price is higher, mostly due to the price of the fins.
+And the price is higher (mostly due to the higher price of the fins themselves).

 - Daggerboard.
-Some inflatable beginner boards have a large retractable centerfin.
+Some inflatable beginner boards have a large retractable centre-fin.
 This gives superb stability and close-hauled performance.
-Downside are the size and the price.
+The trade-off is increased size and price.

 Most iWindsurf boards have a sharp PVC rail.
 This gives the board more grip on the water, so that it doesn't drift sideways.
 And it improves the release of the water flow at higher speeds, making the board suitable for planing.